adrienverge/gnome-magic-window/README.md

 ### 4. Debug

-In case it doesn't work, you may need to add your gnome version in `metadata.json` and reload your session, or debug futher.
+In case it doesn't work, you may need to add your gnome version in `metadata.json` and reload your session, or debug further.

 ```shell
 # Alt+F2↵ r↵